Pungyeon/required/README.md

 }
 ```

 We aren't really doing anything crazy here.
-Essentially, we just use the standard `json.Unmarshal` into an `interface{}` and then checking the type of the unmarshalled json.
+Essentially, we just use the standard `json.Unmarshal` into an `interface{}` and then checking the type of the unmarshalled JSON.
 If it turns out that it's a `string`, then we check if the value is equivalent of empty.
-If it is, then we return an error and if it's not, then we will assign the value to our `String.value` and return no error.
+If it is, then we return an error and if it's not, then we will assign the value to our `String::value` and return no error.
 Of course, if we find out it's not a `string` (which hopefully should never happen), we will return an error displaying our disgust.

+> NOTE: We are passing an `interface{}` to the `json.Unmarshal` function, as the second parameter must be a pointer.
+Go does not allow us to reference a primitive type, however, we can reference a type of `interface{}`.
+Therefore, if we pass the pointer of the `interface{}` and then do a type conversion to `string`, we are essentially passing a pointer to our primitive `string` type.

- Of course, we also need to be able to marshal  `String` to JSON (and not only from).
+ Of course, we also need to be able to marshal `String` to a JSON string (and not only from).
 For this, we need to implement the `json.Marshaler` interface, by implementing the `MarshalJSON` method on our `String`.

 ```go
 // MarshalJSON is an implementation of the json.Marshaler interface